 Anyone with a heart for wildlife, especially the lion community would feel heartbreaking for the White Lion and what they must endure.

 The species of Panthera Leo has a rare genetic offspring called the White Lion.
 Scientists found a recessive gene in this species.
-The White Lion makes its home in only one place on earth, the Timbavati and Kruger areas.
+The White Lion is home in only one place, the Timbavati and Kruger areas.

 However, in current times, White Lions are mostly found and held captive in zoos and circuses worldwide.
-There are too many zoos and circuses that do not take the best care of these lions, thus many suffer at the hands of their keepers.
+Some too many zoos and circuses do not take the best care of these lions thus many suffer at the hands of their keepers.

-As far as White lions being at high risk for extinction, some scientists attest to this fact while other scientists claim this totally fictional.
+As far as White lions being at high risk for extinction, some scientists attest to this fact, while other scientists claim this is fictional.
 Most agree that there is a lot of misinformation in the public realm regarding the White lion.

 Hunting of these lions within our borders is illegal.
 However, hunters find loopholes.
 Individuals commercially hunt these majestic animals in their natural habitat or speed breed them in captivity only to become victims of the Canned Hunting arena.

-Due to these circumstances, less than two dozen White Lions are roaming free in their natural habitat.
+Due to these circumstances, fewer than two dozen White Lions roam freely in their natural habitat.
 There are hundreds more living in captivity.

 Reputable organizations are working hard to free and preserve the White Lion from its captives.
 These wonderful people who have a heart for the White Lion work with organizations to restore the number, health, and prosperity of the White Lion’s natural kingdom.
 Steps are being taken to,